Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 2. Treat every student, client and each staff member with respect;

-4. Treat school property with respect;
+4. Treat College property with respect;

 5. Complete all assignments and examinations on time.